shubhamjha03563/Flash-Cart/readme.md

 # The Generics

 > E-commerce app with a solid backend build and a simple front-end.
-Main focus is on auth, oauth and user cart operations.
+Main focus is on auth, oauth and user cart operation habing high performance with hashmaps.

 ## Special Feature